Barton (1794 ship)

 Barton was launched in 1794 as a West Indiaman, sailing primarily to Barbados.
 She was of average size for vessels launched at Liverpool at that time.
-She sailed under letters of marque and several times repelled attacks by French and Spanish privateers in single ship actions.
-Still, the Americans captured and burnt her in 1814.
+She sailed under letters of marque and several times repelled attacks by French and Spanish privateers in single-ship actions.
+The United States Navy captured and burnt her in 1814.

 Career

 Barton entered Lloyd's Register as Barten in 1799 with Rd Hall, master, Barten & Co, owner, and trade Liverpool–Barbados.
 The next volume of Lloyd's Register corrected her name and that of her owner, Barton & Co.

 Captain Richard Hall acquired a letter of marque on 7 April 1794.
 At some point he recaptured the brig Mentor, of Aberdeen, which had been sailing from Lisbon with fruit when originally captured.